 No matter what industry you look at, mobile applications are becoming an increasingly popular solution for many problems businesses face.
 They are also being used to help ease processes that previously were time-consuming and complicated.
 Not only do mobile applications help with the smooth running of many businesses these days, but they also provide a great user experience for clients and help connect businesses to the public in a way that previously could not be achieved!
 This a great way to build a brand name and the proof is in the pudding – the majority of the outstanding brands in each industry have at least one app to support their brand!

 Here we will explore how mobile applications have benefited the construction industry in particular.
 By taking a look at some of the big players out there in the construction industry, we will look at how apps have helped them in their success!

-The company Mitie, who provide a range of specialist services, have invested in creating the app CRiTEN for their employees.
+The company Mitie, which provides a range of specialist services, has invested in creating the app CRiTEN for their employees.
 This app helps the employees view their shifts and log their time at work.
 The app makes the booking on and off changes a simple procedure for the employees.

 On this app, employees can also report any problems they notice, which massively facilitates this process.
 Without having an easy platform to perform such tasks, employees would have to report problems either via telephone, email, or involving paperwork, however, by allowing an app to do this, employee time is freed up, which no doubt increases productivity for the company too!

 To give users a glamorous and modern image of the company, ISG has developed an app (Explore ISG) that allows you to take a walking tour around projects they are currently working on.
 This app demonstrates their professional ability to potential clients, bringing in more business for them, and it is also a great way to keep existing clients updated on the progress of their projects.